lovesy07/bdpastl.github.io/courseMaterial/Javascript.md

 ### Loops:

 Loops are a way for us to do a bunch of things without writing a lot of code!
 Suppose I wanted to, for some crazy reason, print out "I LIKE TURTLES" 100 times.
-I could write:
+[You could write](https://codepen.io/bdpastl/pen/qwJEoa):
 ```javascript
 console.log("I LIKE TURTLES")
 console.log("I LIKE TURTLES")